How to Use Warp: The Agentic Development Environment (2026 Guide)

 To create a Workflow:

-3. Add your commands with documentation and parameter placeholders
+- Add commands, descriptions, and parameter placeholders

 # Workflow: Post-Deploy Verification